mobilecoinfoundation/mcips/text/0003-recoverable-transaction-history.md

 The HMAC is computed in the same way as for 0x0100 Authenticated Sender Memo.

+Clients may interpret this memo in the same way as the 0x0100 Authenticated Sender Memo, and additionally conclude that the sender wished to associate this payment to a specific payment request.

+There is an additional way that the client can handle this memo which we wish to call out:

+In some payment flows, Bob would like to request payment from Alice, but Bob does not yet have Alice's public address.
+We propose that as long as Bob chooses a (secure) uniformly random 64-bit payment request id and includes this in the payment request that he sends to Alice, Bob's client may conclude that a payment came from Alice based on matching the value in the payment request id field, even if he does not check the HMAC (he cannot do that if he doesn't yet have Alice's public address).
+Later, if Bob's device is lost, he may lose track of these payment request id numbers, but can still associate this payment to Alice by validating the memo along the normal pathway if at that later time she has entered his contacts.

+In such a case, it is acceptable to interpret the memo and access the payment request id number, even if we haven't validated the memo by confirming the HMAC.

 ## 0x0200 Destination Memo

 The 44-byte memo data is laid out as follows: